 All documentation outlined above together with the applicable labelling is created using Quick Consign

-The collection or delivery is then completed, and the consignment note documentation is completed by the driver and the consignor.
+The collection or delivery is then completed, and the consignment note documentation is completed electronically by the driver and the consignor.

 Upon receipt of the materials at the facility the Site Operatives inspect the load against the documentation and Environmental Permit conditions and, if acceptable, will authorise the offloading of the materials and paperwork will be duly completed.